 Children do not labor under the same constraints.
 Developmental psychologists have found that young children somehow combine the best qualities of each approach—and then take them much further.
 Augie can learn from just one or two examples, the way a top-down system does.
 But he also somehow extracts new concepts from the data themselves, like a bottom-up system.
 These concepts were not there to begin with.

 Augie can actually do much more.
 He immediately recognizes cats and tells letters apart, but he can also make creative and surprising new inferences that go far beyond his experience or background knowledge.
 He recently explained that if an adult wants to become a child again he or she should try not eating any healthy vegetables, because they make a child grow into an adult.
 We have almost no idea how this kind of creative reasoning emerges.
+In fact, in a 2017 paper in the Proceedings of the National Academy of Sciences USA, our lab found that children were indeed better at this kind of creative thinking than adults.
+And in 2018 darpa, the Department of Defense’s advanced research arm, put out a call for projects that could simulate child development in computers.

 We should recall the still mysterious powers of the human mind when we hear claims that AI is an existential threat.
 Artificial intelligence and machine learning sound scary.
 And in some ways, they are.
 The military is researching ways to use these systems to control weapons.
 Natural stupidity can wreak far more havoc than artificial intelligence, and we humans will need to be much smarter than we have been in the past to properly regulate the new technologies.
 Moore’s law is an influential force: even if advances in computing result from quantitative increases in data and computer power, rather than conceptual revolutions in our understanding of the mind, they can still have momentous, practical consequences.
 That said, we shouldn’t think that a new technological golem is about to be unleashed on the world.